coreyblackgh/OSM-Map-Builder/README.md

 # OSM-Map-Builder
-## With this builder You can easily create Your own OSM maps of any country You want.
+## With this builder You can easily create Your own OSM maps for Garmin device & Garmin BaseCamp of any country You want.

 ### Requirements: